ThermoPro TP03B Digital Thermometer vs Kizen Instant Read Thermometer

 I found the TempPro TP03B remarkably practical for a thermometer under ten dollars.
 It relies on a single AAA battery rather than the typical button cells, meaning you rarely have to hunt for unusual batteries mid-barbecue.
 In my tests, the push-button release swung the probe out fast, and the +/- 0.9°F accuracy meant my steaks hit medium-rare right on target.
 However, you have to wipe the plastic housing down carefully since the manufacturer does not rate it for water resistance.

-Uses a common AAA battery instead of a button cell
+Uses a common AAA battery for easy replacement

 KIZEN Instant Read Digital Meat Thermometer